Sotatek-PhongHoang/heroes-coding-challenge/README.md

 # The contest
+I completed all the minimum task of this project.

 The project is a simple fight simulator between heroes.
 In the dashboard screen, I have showed the battle ground and heroes list.